NLog/NLog/CONTRIBUTING.md

-Support & contributing guidelines (Oktober 13, 2015)
+Support & contributing guidelines (December 10, 2016)
 ===
 Do you have feature requests, questions or would you like to report a bug?
 Please follow these guidelines when posting on the [issue list](https://github.com/NLog/NLog/issues).
 The issues are labeled with the [following guideline](issue-labeling.md).